Pandora's Tower

-is an action role-playing game developed by Ganbarion for the Wii.
-The game released in May 2011 in Japan, April 2012 in PAL territories published by Nintendo, and April 2013 in North America published by Xseed Games.
+is an action role-playing game developed by Ganbarion and published by Nintendo for the Wii.
+The game was released in Japan in May 2011, in PAL territories in April 2012 and in North America by Xseed Games in April 2013.
 Focusing on the efforts of protagonist Aeron to rid his love Elena of a curse that is turning her into a monster, the player explores thirteen towers, solving environmental puzzles and taking part in platforming while battling enemies—a key part of gameplay is the Oraclos Chain, a weapon that aids in both combat and navigation.
 Depending on the strength of Aeron's relationship with Elena, multiple endings can be reached.